top of page

 Funded in part by Visit Gainesville/Alachua County, FL

 Highway Sign - Some time ago, we lost our highway sign due to damaging tropical storm winds.
 Thanks to fundraising efforts and support from our fans and members, we are in the process of replacing our sign.
-Update: The first quote has come in!
-We will be getting the building permit soon!
+Update: We'll start after the Kitchen Rebuild is finished!
 Stay tuned for more information!

 Karen A. Kirkman Kitchen - We are also in the process of rebuilding our kitchen, which burned down in the 1920's.
 Our new kitchen will help us better interpret our site, and give visual references to some of the working environments of the enslaved.
-UPDATE: The building permit is in hand and the contractor quotes are coming in!
+UPDATE: The building of the Kitchen is under way!
+Still have to raise another $10K.

 The Chesnut Pathway: We are pleased to announce the receipt of a $25,000 gift from Jim and Pat Chesnut to name the pathway from the Allen & Ethel Graham Visitors Center to the Homestead!
 The sign will read: "Pathway dedicated by James (Jim) and Pat Chesnut in honor of Thomas and Helen Chesnut.”
 Jim is a descendant of Thomas Whitaker Chesnut and his wife, Helen Taylor Chesnut, who moved to Alachua County about the time when Thomas and Serena Haile moved here in 1854.
 Jim and his wife Pat live on the original land purchased by the Chesnuts, immediately to the east of the original Thomas Haile property.
 Thomas and Helen Chesnut's home, which very much resembled the Haile Homestead, burned down in the early 1900s.
 Jim and Pat, members of the Haile Heritage Council, have donated several pieces of furniture to HHH over the past few years, including an 1850s bed, an 1870s coffee grinder and a 4-student desk among other things.
 They have also donated an American Empire round marble-topped table c.
 1820s, which was moved to the Homestead's parlor.
 The table was owned by the Chesnut family and remained in the family until the donation.
 Many thanks to Jim and Pat Chesnut for their longtime support of HHH Inc!